Browse Deployment & Clients

 Download the installer

-Copy the file to your Relay host and unpack it.
+Download the binary for your platform, copy it to your Relay host, and unpack it.

 Install the service